 Your iOS app can only be linked to one BioID account at a time.
 To switch back to your original account simply repeat the steps above.

 If the BioID account you registered does not already have an associated face template, you will be prompted to enroll your face by taking a few selfies.

 Press Yes to start the enrollment.
-You will be guided through the enrollment process.
+If you enroll for the first time we recommend to watch the provided video.
+Then you will be guided through the enrollment process.
 Hold your phone at eye-level then press Continue.

 Change your position

 Turn a quarter turn so you have different background and lighting conditions.
 This provides varied lighting and helps ensure that you can be quickly recognized in the future, no matter where you are.